Backbase/golden-sample-app/README.md

 > You can also use Nx Console to generate libraries as well.

-Libraries are shareable across libraries and applications.
-They can be imported from `@backbase/mylib`.
+Libraries can be shared across libraries and applications.
+You can import them from `@backbase/mylib`.

 ## Development server